lynscott/lsfitness-0f6dd/src/pages/index.md

           anything in between there's a custom fitness program waiting for you.

-          *   Certified PT with specialized training in Strength Training.
+          *   NFPT Certified PT and Resistance Training specialist.

           *   6+ years of professional experience,